Undergraduate Study - Frequently asked questions

 If you have prepared all required documents, the process can take from 10 days to 8 weeks, depending on availability of appointments in each embassy.

 Can I work alongside my studies?

 Yes, students are allowed to work up to 20 hours per week during the semester and full-time during vacation time.
 Non-EU students hold a work-permit that allows them to work up to 120 full days or 240 half-days per year.
-At Jacobs University, you will find a wide range of job opportunities for Student Assistants or Teaching Assistants including: research assistance, conference preparation, interviews, data analysis, literature review, assistance with the organization and management of events, administrative support, technical services support, conducting experiments, working in labs, or assistance with book processing and interlibrary loans.
+At Constructor University, you will find a wide range of job opportunities for Student Assistants or Teaching Assistants including: research assistance, conference preparation, interviews, data analysis, literature review, assistance with the organization and management of events, administrative support, technical services support, conducting experiments, working in labs, or assistance with book processing and interlibrary loans.